VB-groupoids and representation theory of Lie groupoids: Example: the adjoint representation

 \subsection{Bundles of Lie groups}

-Suppose that $G \arrows M$ is a Lie groupoid where $s=t$, so that $G$ is a bundle of Lie groups over $M$.
-In this case, each orbit consists of a single point $x \in M$, and in particular, the anchor map $\rho$ is zero, so $TG$ is a $\VB$-groupoid of type $0$, as described in \S\ref{sec:type0}.
+We first consider the case where $s=t$, so that $G$ is a bundle of Lie groups over $M$.
+In this case, each orbit consists of a single point $x \in M$, and in particular, the anchor map $\rho$ is zero, so $TG$ is a type $0$ $\VB$-groupoid.